How to make a GPS tracker

 Software is the main ingredient of a vehicle tracking system recipe.
 But you should never downgrade the importance of other components:

+• Tracking device.
 The API-based tracking device bridges the gap between GPS data and the server.
 It captures real-time vehicle coordinates via the receiver, microcontroller, and GSM module or retrieves them at preset intervals.
 The tracker then transmits this information to the server.

+• Server.
 The server is where all that GPS data is stored, processed, and broken down.
 It also includes an API to retrieve big data at a granular level as the tracker transmits it.
 Next, the server delivers this information to the user interface.

-This is where the frontend comes in.
+• Frontend or user interface.
 With a vehicle tracking system, you can access location data in multiple ways.
-The most common ones are:
+The most common ones include a web-based interface, an app, and push notifications.

 Alternatively, you can opt for the tracking system that brings fleet insights into emails.
 This technology is more reliable than API-compatible trackers.
 It ensures a better deliverability level of fleet-related information, yet it does so at the cost of a high data transmission rate.
 These devices don’t need to be always connected to a network, but you shouldn’t expect real-time updates, either.